 Therapy Tailored to What You Need—And What You Want

 Unbroken Therapy specializes in individual therapy for self-esteem, anxiety, body image issues, and more.
-Located in Chicago, IL, Unbroken Therapy offers in-person and online telehealth* video appointments.
-Services are in-network with BCBS PPO and Aetna PPO plans.
+Located in North Center, Chicago, IL, Unbroken Therapy offers in-person and online telehealth* video appointments.
+Services are in-network with Blue Cross Blue Shield PPO and Aetna PPO plans.

 *Please note that telehealth clients must be physically located in the state of Illinois.